green-coding-solutions/documentation/content/en/docs/measuring/usage-scenario.md

 name: My Hugo Test
 author: Arne Tarara
 version: 1
+description: This is just an example usage_scenario ...
 ```

 When running the `runner.py` we would then set `--name` for instance to: *Hugo Test run on my Macbook*